spidernet-io/spiderpool/docs/usage/install/underlay/get-started-weave.md

     ```

     > If you are mainland user who is not available to access ghcr.io，You can specify the parameter `-set global.imageRegistryOverride=ghcr.m.daocloud.io` to avoid image pulling failures for Spiderpool.
+    >
+    > Specify the name of the NetworkAttachmentDefinition instance for the default CNI used by Multus via `multus.multusCNI.defaultCniCRName`.
+If the `multus.multusCNI.defaultCniCRName` option is provided, an empty NetworkAttachmentDefinition instance will be automatically generated upon installation.
+Otherwise, Multus will attempt to create a NetworkAttachmentDefinition instance based on the first CNI configuration found in the /etc/cni/net.d directory.
+If no suitable configuration is found, a NetworkAttachmentDefinition instance named `default` will be created to complete the installation of Multus.

     Wait for Pod Running and create the IPPool used by Pod: